CodeYourFuture/js-exercises/week-7/Homework/mandatory/1-debugging-practice/task.md

 3. Error in console when you try to add a book
 4. It uses the title name as the author name.
 5. Delete button is broken
+6. When I add a book that I say I've read - it saves the wrong answer

 I think there are other some other small bugs in my code...but I'm lazy so I can't fix them all.

 I wish somebody would help me!